 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: moveable capital assets, \$1,500; real estate, \$5,000.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
+Donated capital assets received prior to June 15, 2015, are recorded at their estimated fair value at the date of donation.
+Donated capital assets received after June 15, 2015, are recorded at acquisition value.
 General infrastructure assets acquired prior to July 1, 2003, consist of the road network and have not been capitalized.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.